 Renters Expected To Fare Better Next Year

 Despite record new inventory of multifamily units, experts expect that fewer renters will be trying to move, giving them more bargaining , Pollack explains.
-“We’re on track to end 2022 with the weakest net demand since 2009.
-Low consumer confidence and weak household formation tells us Americans are in ‘wait and see’ mode,” Jay Parsons, of Economics and Principals at RealPage.
+“We’re on track to end 2022 with the weakest net apartment demand since 2009.
+Low consumer and weak household formation tells us Americans are in ‘wait and see’ mode,” Jay Parsons, Head of Economics and Principals at RealPage.

 Read More